-The chimney on your HeatMaster^{ss} outdoor furnace is a stainless steel double wall insulated chimney.
-It is attached to the furnace with a stainless steel adapter.
+The chimney on your HeatMasterss outdoor furnace is a stainless steel double-wall insulated chimney.
+It's attached to the furnace with a stainless steel adapter.

 To install chimney extensions be sure to purchase the same chimney as on your furnace (Selkirk Ultra Temp).
-These chimneys are a twist lock connect chimney.
+These chimneys are twist lock connect chimneys.
 Be sure to use the chimney fastening ring to fasten the connection tight.
-Braces, elbow kits and roof flashing kits are available through your dealer.
-It is not recommended that the chimney be longer than 15 ft.
+Braces, elbow kits, and roof flashing kits are available through your dealer.
+It's not recommended that the chimney be longer than 15 ft.
+For chimney extensions that exceed 6', additional bracing is recommended.
+A roof brace kit may be used to support the chimney extension to the roof of the furnace.